top of page

 Drinking Ayahuasca Safely in Peru

-Ayahuasca has gained much interest in recent years and has been widely acknowledged for its medicinal properties and for the profound healing and life-changing experiences reported by many who have used it.
-While it is, undoubtedly, a powerful substance with tremendous healing potential, unfortunately, there can also be dangerous and problematic outcomes and effects following its use.
+Ayahuasca has gained a lot of interest in recent years as its healing properties and potential as a catalyst for personal transformation have become more widely known, and many people head to the Amazon in search of the medicine.
+While it is, undoubtedly, a powerful substance with tremendous healing potential, it can also be very dangerous when it isn't used properly or when ceremonies aren't held safely.
 I am shocked at the frequency with which I hear stories of badly run ceremonies, people feeling worse afterwards, and things that just should never have happened.

-Unfortunately, as the interest in psychoactive plant medicines continues to grow, and people travel from Western countries to areas of the Amazon where many people live in poverty, trusting Western tourists can be easy targets for those with a purely money-making agenda.
-Often Ayahuasca is advertised to tourists by people with very little knowledge or experience with the medicine, or in unsafe environments and circumstances.
-Black magic is also commonly practised in the Amazon, and although in our Western culture many are unfamiliar with, or disbelieving in, this, much of Amazonian Curandismo (healing) involves the removal of curses and unhelpful spirits and entities which have been sent to people by ill-wishing neighbours or by someone who is holding a grudge.
-This is also one of the reasons some people find Ayahuasca to be such a useful and effective method of healing when nothing else has seemed to work – it is addressing and working on a completely different energetic level that much of our Western culture is unaware of or has forgotten.
-But, sadly, it is not uncommon that well-intentioned people drink with ill-intentioned 'Shamans' who, instead of assisting with healing, only make their situation worse, perhaps to gain more money or for power or control.
+Unfortunately, as the interest in psychoactive plant medicines continues to grow, and people travel from wealthier Western countries to areas of the Amazon Rainforest where many people live in poverty, trusting Western tourists can become easy targets for those with a money-making agenda.
+Often Ayahuasca is advertised to tourists by people with very little knowledge or experience with the medicine, or in unsafe environments and circumstances, and some practitioners don't always have the best intentions towards the partcipants - it is not uncommon that well-intentioned people drink with ill-intentioned 'Shamans' who, instead of assisting with their healing, end up making their situation worse, perhaps to gain more money or for power or control.

-The purpose of this article isn't to scare you away from a potentially profound healing experience, but to guide you towards the safest practitioners and ceremony spaces.
-Although Ayahuasca is a powerful psychedelic substance, the real gift is in the healing, not the tripping.
-It is important that your environment and the energy around you are conductive to your wellbeing and safety for you to comfortably enter into a vulnerable and open state and receive the maximum healing potential from the plant.
+The purpose of this article isn't to scare you away from a potentially profound healing experience, but to give you some guidelines towards the safest practitioners and ceremony spaces.
+Under the influence of Ayahuasca, you are incredibly open and vulnerable and it is important that your environment and the energy around you are conductive to your wellbeing and safety for you to comfortably enter into that very open state and receive the maximum healing potential from the plant.
 Here I list some things to avoid, and some things to look out for, to help ensure that you will have a truly healing experience.

-• Choose somewhere that already has a good reputation -or even better if you know someone who has had a good experience there.
-If you see/hear about people coming away from a centre/Curandero (healer) in better health and with tangible improvements which continue on for the long-term, and having had good experiences in their ceremonies, or if their health, life or outlook changes for the better in some way afterwards, that's always a great sign!
+Choose somewhere that already has a good reputation -or even better if you know someone who has had a good experience there.
+If you see/hear about people coming away from a centre/Curandero (healer) in better health and with tangible improvements which continue on for the long-term, or if their health, life or outlook changes for the better in some way afterwards, that's always a great sign!

-• Avoid people offering you Ayahuasca on the street in Iquitos: they often just buy it at the market and don't have any experience or knowledge of how to use it.
-There is also a common scam where people are taken out into the jungle and are then asked for much more money for the return trip back to the town.
-Going into the jungle to 'find a Shaman' is also a terrible idea - you are more likely to be robbed, or worse, than to find someone who genuinely wants to help you.
+• Avoid people offering you Ayahuasca on the street: they often just buy it at the market and don't have any experience or knowledge of how to use it.
+There is also a common scam where people are taken out into the jungle and are then asked for much more money for the ceremony or for the return trip back to the town.
+Going out into the jungle by yourself to 'find a Shaman' is also a terrible idea - you are more likely to be robbed, or worse, than to find someone who genuinely wants to help you.
 You are also likely to be regarded as purely a source of money and taken advantage of financially, and you would have no way of knowing the validity of anyone who claims to be a healer.
 The well-known medicine centres often have good, experienced Curanderos who are being paid well for their work.
 These centres also have their own good reputations to uphold so it is in their best interests to take care of you and to provide you with a safe and honest service.

 • A quiet setting in an undisturbed environment is essential for your concentration and sense of safety – avoid drinking in apartment blocks in a busy city!
 You will also be much more open and sensitive to the energy around you, so somewhere peaceful in nature will be much more condusive towards healing and potentially less mentally or spirtually disturbing.